57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 - Program instructions
 - Parameter types
-- Return values / errors
+- Return values/errors
 - Events
 - The structure and constraints of relevant accounts

 Using Anchor, developers can generate an IDL file that reflects the program's structure, simplifying client-side interaction with Solana programs.
 By combining the IDL with Anchor's TypeScript library [@coral-xyz/anchor](https://github.com/solana-foundation/anchor/tree/0e5285aecdf410fa0779b7cd09a47f235882c156/ts/packages/anchor), constructing instructions and transactions becomes much easier.

-Ideally, you also use TypeScript types generated from the IDL, which makes program interaction more convenient.
+Ideally, you can also use TypeScript types generated from the IDL, which makes program interaction more convenient.
 After building a program, these types can be found in the `/target/types` folder.
-The demo we provide below uses this approach.
+The example we provide below uses this approach.

 #### How to obtain an IDL: